White Collar Crime

 Embezzlement is improperly taking money from someone to whom you owe some type of duty.
 The most common example is a company employee that embezzles money from his employer for example by siphoning money into a personal account.

 Embezzlement can take many forms, however.
 Lawyers who improperly use client funds commit embezzlement.
 So do investment advisers who improperly use client funds they have been entrusted to protect.

 Criminal tax evasion is a white collar crime through which the perpetrator attempts to avoid taxes they would otherwise owe.
 Tax evasion can range from simply filing tax forms with false information, to illegally transferring property so as to avoid tax obligations.
 Individuals, as well as businesses can commit criminal tax evasion.
 As with fraud, there are perhaps infinite ways to commit tax evasion.

 Money laundering is the criminal act of filtering illegally obtained ("dirty") money through a series of transactions designed to make the money appear legitimate ("clean").
 Money laundering often involves three steps.
 First, the money is deposited typically into a financial institution such as a bank or brokerage.
 Next, the money is separated from its illegal origin by layers of often complex transactions, making it more difficult to trace the "dirty" money.
 The third step is integration.
 This is where the freshly "cleaned" money is mixed with legally obtained money, often through the purchase or sale of assets.

 Legal Help Is Available For You with a Free Case Review

 Depending on the charges in question, white collar crimes can involve a variety of state and federal laws with a wide range of possible punishments.
 An experienced white collar defense attorney can help navigate any potential criminal liability, as well as defenses that may be available.
-Contact a qualified attorney near you today for a free consultation.
+Contact a qualified attorney near you today for a free case evaluation.